-Another concern of those who date rebounding people is the potential for neediness to determine the connection rather than actual interest.
+If you are dating someone who is rebounding, you may wonder if he or she is capable of emotional attachment or if you are, instead, simply a substitute for love that was lost.
+You may also be concerned that his or her neediness, rather than actual interest or excitement, might determine the connection with you.
 Certainly there are cases where a fear of being without a partner, rather than genuine attraction and emotional connection, motivates someone to immediately enter into a new relationship.

 The rebound relationship, it is believed, takes up the space that was left by the previous relationship and provides both stability and distraction from loss rather than a working through.
 According to this way of thinking, a person should “get over” the loss of a relationship before moving on to the next one, which negates the potential for healing and learning that occurs within the contrast of a new relationship.
 A rebound relationship may mitigate the hurt, shame, and pain of a break-up.
 Nevertheless, when a person loses a connection, it is through connecting that recovery takes place.

 1Spielmann, S., Macdonald, G., & Wilson, A. (2009).
 On the rebound: focusing on someone new helps anxiously attached individuals let go of ex-partners.
 Personality and Social Psychology Bulletin, 35, 1382-1394.